PartySensei/c20p1305_cffi/README.md

 ```
 4. You should now have a file named c20p1305-cpython-*your-py-version*-linux-gnu.so, which you can copy to BitcoinArmory/engine

-**Steps for building on Windows**
+## **Steps for building on Windows**

+ > [!NOTE]
-NOTE: The Python runtime is .py script compiler and interpreter written in C. It can only make use of C code (bound via CFFI) that was built with the same compiler.
+ > The Python runtime is .py script compiler and interpreter written in C. It can only make use of C code (bound via CFFI) that was built with the same compiler.
 On Windows, Python is built with the official Microsoft compiler, MSVC.
 However, the   cryptographic libraries used in this project do not build on MSVC.
  The solution is to first build a shim static library with all the useful code via MSYS2, then build a definition build file for it that MSVC can read from to generate the CFFI library.

+**Pre-requisites**
 - MSVC:
 	We need the native Windows C/C++ toolset.
 Grab MSCV Community here: https://visualstudio.microsoft.com/downloads/

 - MSYS2:
 	We build libbtc and the shim library via msys2: https://www.msys2.org/
 	We exclusively use the MINGW64 environment.
 Make sure you have the following packages installed before progressing further: